Skip to main content

 Stormwater

 Stormwater is excess rainfall or water that doesn't soak into the ground.
-Stormwater includes rainwater that runs off hard surfaces such as roofs, driveways, and roads into the gutter.
+Stormwater includes rainwater from hard surfaces such as roofs, driveways, and roads into the gutter.

-Buller District Council is responsible for the collection and management of stormwater around the district to protect our community's health and safety and minimise property damage.
+Buller District Council is responsible for collecting and managing stormwater in the district to protect our community's health and safety and minimise property damage.

 Looking after our stormwater network

 Stormwater in our district is not treated apart from sediment removal and is discharged into natural waterways.
 Everything that goes down the drain ends up in our waterways.
-It is important to keep stormwater clean and free from pollution to keep oil, grease, paint, metal particles and animal waste out of our streams and rivers.
+It is important to keep stormwater clean and pollution-free to keep oil, grease, paint, metal particles and animal waste out of our streams and rivers.

 To report any problems with stormwater on public property please contact: